lance7777/TSQL/README.md

 0. dbo.fcn_DebugInfo :: A generic scalar-valued function which I create in all of my databases

-1. a_METADATA :: A generic database useful to any server/instance
+1. a_METADATA :: A generic database useful (I hope!) on any server/instance

--- to be developed during September 2020
+-- first functionality developed and released in September 2020

 2. utility Schema :: Objects I like to include in all of my databases